22Neves/devsite-docs/guides/shopify/integration-configuration-cho-pro.en.md

 ![installation cards 5](/images/shopify/installation-chopro-6-2-es.png)

 9. In a new tab of your browser, go to **[Your integrations](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/app)** and select your application to copy your credentials.
-If you haven't created an application yet, access the [developer Dashboard documentation](/developers/en/guides/additional-content/your-integrations/dashboard) to learn how to create one.
+If you haven't created an application yet, access the [developer Dashboard documentation](/developers/en/guides/additional-content/your-integrations/dashboard) to learn how to do it.
 10. Click on **Production credentials**.
 The credentials may be hidden for security reasons.
 To view them, locate the eye icon and click on it.
 Copy the credentials (Public Key and Access Token).

 ![installation chopro 7](/images/shopify/installation-chopro-7-es.png)